 On top of the potential for adverse drug events, physicians well know that it typically takes six to eight weeks to determine if a new medication is truly effective for an individual.
 Multiply that by several rounds to get the drug and dosage just right, and the process only gets more painful … and costly.

-The time has come to put trial-and-error prescribing to bed.
+The time has come to put trial-and-error prescribing to bed, and introduce precision medicine in mental health care.

-Rather than prolonging the struggle for patients with mental health or other serious health conditions, pharmacogenomics offers physicians a very viable avenue to help patients fast-forward to better health.
-Having a clear view of which medications are best suited for any individual based on genetic and non-genetic factors is the crux of precision prescribing and has the immense potential to enable safer, smarter healthcare.
+Using pharmacogenomics to treat mental illness offers physicians a very viable avenue to help patients fast-forward to better health, rather than prolong the struggle.
+Having clear view of which medications are best suited for any individual based on genetic and non-genetic factors is the crux of precision medicine in mental health care, and has the immense potential to enable safer, smarter healthcare.

-In recent years, advances in science and technology, particularly regarding the clinical application of pharmacogenomics, have laid a solid foundation as implementation among payers and providers picks up globally.
+Advances in science and technology regarding the clinical application of pharmacogenomicshave laid a solid foundation as implementation among payers and providers increases globally.
 Now, to tackle the mental health epidemic, it’s time pharmacogenomics moves from the sidelines to center stage.